Anti-Inflammatory Diet Plan →

 • Arrowroot or Tapioca Flour – If you don’t have arrowroot or tapioca flour, you can use oat flour instead.

-• Coconut Sugar – For a low-sugar, low-carb option, replace the coconut sugar with either Erythritol or Monk fruit sugar.
+• Coconut Sugar and Cane Sugar– For a low-sugar, low-carb option, replace the cane sugar with Monk fruit sugar.
+To keep this recipe Paleo friendly, use all coconut sugar.

-• Egg – Eggs work as binders to hold the rest of the ingredients together while also adding protein and healthy fats!
+• Room Temperature Egg – Eggs work as binders to hold the rest of the ingredients together while also adding protein and healthy fats!

 • Pantry Staples – As with most cookies or baked goods, you’ll also need a few pantry staples such as baking soda, baking powder, salt, cinnamon, and vanilla extract.